hamidreza-s/hamidreza-s.github.io/_posts/2014-11-26-writing-restful-web-services-with-webmachine.markdown

 ### Webmachine is functional
 As you've just seen, Webmachine is written in Erlang, a functional programming language.
 Now the question; what benefit does it have for us?
-One of the key principles of functionl programming languages is [Referential Transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science\)) for its functions.
+One of the key principles of functionl programming languages is [Referential Transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)) for its functions.
 It says that every referential transparent function returns the same result for a same input at any point in time.
 So there is no [Global Variables](https://en.wikipedia.org/wiki/Global_variable) or [Mutator Methods](https://en.wikipedia.org/wiki/Mutator_method) that can change the output of a same input in subsequent function calls, so testing and debugging it becomes simpler.

 Let's list some main benefits of it:

 - Simple Testing: There is no need to mock and fake objects for database connections and such things.
 - Simple Debugging: Each function has its own responsibility and therefore is simpler to reason, understand and debug.
-- Low Cost: The lack of extra layers of Object Oriented structures helps it to be cheaper.
 - Robust Platform: It's worth to say that Erlang itself has many benfits for you like concurrency and fault-tolerancy that need extra articles.

 ## Conclusion
 Although REST is not totally perfect and has its own drawbacks, its advantages bring us performance, scalibility, simplicity, and some other good things.
-Implementing a RESTful web service with most of the common web frameworks completely depends on the developer, but in Webmachine it is a must.
+Implementing a RESTful web service with most of the common web frameworks, completely depends on the developer, but in Webmachine it is a must.
 No matter what data elements you have, you must be compliant with REST standards when you are implementing it.